Legion2/ritam/demo/README.md

 # Demo of RITAM

-This demo shown how RITAM manages IoT devices and applications.
-In this demo the devices IoT environment is simulated by using multiple docker container connected via a network.
+This demo shows how RITAM manages IoT devices and applications.
+In this demo the devices IoT environment is simulated by using multiple docker containers connected via a network.

 ## Prerequisite

 * Docker
 * Docker-compose
-* Java JDK 11 or higher to build the prototype

 ## Setup